 |1 hour||455 days|

-- Community Cloud: More than one organization that is connected to a single network is supported by this model.
+- Community Cloud: This model supports more than one organization connected to a single network.

 Answer: Possessing a certificate of the tech stack and skills that are required in the job description is always beneficial.
 This creates a positive impression on the interviewer that you are familiar with the required technology and have an in-depth understanding of the concepts as well as the practical applications.
 This also boosts up your resume and helps it to stand out, adding immense value to it as well as to your knowledge.

-In this guide, we discussed the top 50 interview questions on AWS that are most frequently asked.
-We covered all the aspects of AWS starting from the introduction of AWS and moving forward to advanced topics such as cloud computing models, scaling, EC2 & S3 instances, load balancing, and all the amazing services provided by AWS and why AWS has an upper hand on its counterparts.
-We skimmed through some important questions on these tools including their use, benefits, scope, etc.
+In this article, we discussed the top AWS interview questions.
+Also, we covered all the aspects of AWS starting from the introduction of AWS and moving towards advanced topics such as cloud computing models, scaling, EC2 & S3 instances, load balancing, and various services provided by AWS.